 fascinated me that something non-living could grow to be twice its original

+size.
 Grandma watched me closely, because four-year-old me had been known to

 sneak a peek under the cloth to see if the dough was ready, even though I